Louisville & Nashville

 RailSmith is excited to bring some Louisville & Nashville passenger trains to N Scale!
 Planned for years, we finally are announcing the first cars.
 Our 10/6 sleepers were prototype for this line on several trains.

-We begin with the South Wind and the Pan American.
-This will take some time, but good things do!
+With cars for the South Wind, the Pan American and the Hummingbird, this will take some time, but good things do!
 (Personally, I think these are just beautiful trains!)